-Glaucoma is the main source of permanent visual blindness around the world, and the second leading cause for permanent visual blindness in India.
+Glaucoma is the main source of permanent visual blindness around the world and the second leading cause of permanent visual blindness in India.
 Nearly three million individuals in India currently have this condition, and experts predict this number to rise to 6.3 million over the next 30 years.

 In spite of the fact that glaucoma is more common in adults ageing 60 and above, it can happen at any stage in life.
 Currently, glaucoma lacks a definitive cure, but timely diagnosis and early treatment can slow or halt vision loss.

 This eye condition is a group of disorders that harm the optic nerve of the eye, which conveys visual signs from the retina to the cerebrum, permitting us to see.
 It is gradually impairs the optic nerve, leading to progressive vision loss and eventual permanent blindness.
-Since the damage happens gradually it usually goes unrecognized until it is too late.
-As it advances, can prompt to decreased quality of life, trouble with driving, increased risks of falls and diminished mobility.
+Since the damage happens gradually, it usually goes unrecognized until it is too late.
+As it advances, it can prompt decreased quality of life, trouble with driving, increased risks of falls, and diminished mobility.

 Increased eye pressure often links to glaucoma.
 Healthy eyes produce a fluid known as aqueous, which courses through and exits the eye.
 In this condition, disruption of this cycle results in elevated eye pressure, leading to optic nerve damage.
 The structure of the drainage pathway at the front of the eye (referred to as the angle) determines the two main types: open-angle and angle closure glaucoma, influencing the outflow of aqueous fluid.

 In open-angle glaucoma, the angle seems open, however various elements — including drainage issues —results in poor pressure regulation.
 In this type of glaucoma optic nerve damage can happen at both high and normal eye pressures (normal tension glaucoma).
 Both subtypes can lead in vision loss and optic nerve damage.